awasali14/anomaly-detection-algorithm-to-detect-anomalous-behavior-in-computer-servers/README.md

 ### What did I learn?

-Through the development of this project, we gained a deeper understanding of multivariate probability distributions and their application in anomaly detection.
-We learned how to compute the mean and covariance matrix of multivariate data, calculate multivariate probability densities, evaluate performance using ROC curves, and determine optimal thresholds for anomaly detection.
-Additionally, we enhanced our skills in data visualization and interpretation of confusion matrices.
+Through the development of this project, I gained a deeper understanding of multivariate probability distributions and their application in anomaly detection.
+I learned how to compute the mean and covariance matrix of multivariate data, calculate multivariate probability densities, evaluate performance using ROC curves, and determine optimal thresholds for anomaly detection.
+Additionally, I enhanced our skills in data visualization and interpretation of confusion matrices.
 This project provided practical insights into implementing an anomaly detection algorithm and reinforced our knowledge of probability theory and statistical analysis.

 ## Prerequisites